School, Sport, and Camp Physicals in Greenacres, FL

-Columbia Medical Centers provides physicals for an assortment of reasons, whether it’s the start of the new school year, or they’re prepping for the upcoming sports season.
-Learn more about the types of physicals we provide and call (561) 432-3455 to schedule an appointment with one of our primary care doctors today!
+Columbia Medical Centers provides physicals for an assortment of reasons.
+Whether it’s the start of the new school year, or upcoming sports season, Columbia Medical Centers is here.
+Learn more about the types of physicals we provide and call (561) 432-3455 to schedule your child’s appointment today!

 Physicals Offered at Columbia Medical Centers

 During a school physical, your child’s pediatrician will have an opportunity to examine year-over-year changes and progress.
 The younger years are more heavily focused on developmental progress and vaccinations, while adolescent years tend to be more focused on psychological and physical changes.
 This exam for teens gives them a chance to ask any questions relating to adolescent issues such as drinking, smoking, drugs, sexual activity, and depression.

 Sports physicals are largely required by athletic leagues and schools.
 During this exam, the primary care doctor will check your child’s vitals, joints, flexibility, and vision.
 This gives them an opportunity to flag down any issues that may cause injury during the season.
 Sports physicals should be given at least 6 weeks prior to the start of the upcoming sports season, giving the child ample time to correct any issues before the season.
 While a sports physical and an annual school physical have a lot in common, the sports physical does not include evaluation of the overall health of your child.
 Therefore, a sports physical should not replace a school physical.